 In the Elimination Reaction, a Double Bond Is Made from an Alkane: β Elimination

-What is an elimination reaction is a synthetic reaction that creates a double bond, as I mentioned earlier.
-It is a frequently used technique for making alkenes from alkanes.
+As mentioned earlier, the elimination reaction is a synthetic reaction that creates a double bond.
+It is a technique that is frequently used to make alkenes from alkanes.

 In the elimination reaction, the hydrogen is pulled out of the molecule by a basic substance.
-Not only that, but the leaving groups attached to the adjacent carbons are leaved.
+In addition, the leaving group attached to the adjacent carbon is also left.
 As a result, a double bond is formed.
-These synthetic reactions in organic chemistry are elimination reactions.
+This kind of synthetic reaction in organic chemistry is an elimination reaction.

 *B stands for Base and L for Leaving group.

-If the carbon atom which hydrogen is eliminated is the α-position, the next carbon atom is in the β-position.
-This reaction is called β-elimination because the leaving group in the β-position becomes leaved.
+If the carbon atom from which the hydrogen is removed is in the α-position, the neighboring carbon atom will be in the β-position.
+This reaction is called β-elimination because the leaving group in the β-position will be left.

 There Are Three Types of Elimination Reactions

 Note that there are three types of elimination reactions.
-It is common that the hydrogen atoms are withdrawn by the basic substances and leaved while forming a double bond.
+It is common for a basic substance to pull out a hydrogen atom and forms a double bond while the leaving group is removed.
 However, the reaction mechanisms are different for each type of reaction.
 There are three types of reactions as follows

-- E1 reaction: first, the leaving group is leaved and then the hydrogen atoms are pulled out.
+- E1 reaction: first, the leaving group is left, and then the hydrogen atoms are pulled out.